Mads Bidstrup: Style of play

 Brentford manager Thomas Frank stated that Bidstrup "can play as a number six or a number eight.
 His pressing ability is excellent in terms of the area that he is able to cover on the pitch and he also has the pace on the half turn with the ball to move it forward".

 Personal life

 Bidstrup attended Niels Brock Copenhagen Business College.
+His younger brother Hjalte also became a footballer.